 The 2017 Customer

-Taking a closer look at reports like the Global Travel Activities 2014-2020: Tours & Attractions Coming of Age study, we find that geography plays an important role in the function of bookings.
-Here are some interesting stats:
+Taking a closer look at reports like the Global Travel Activities 2014-2020: Tours & Attractions Coming of Age study, we find that geography plays an important role in the function of activity bookings.
+Here are some interesting stats to take into account:

 - Only 20% of bookings are made more than 1 month in advance, prior to departure.